-Although SNE is part of the community rotations, it is completed at the same time as the FSSM rotation and at the same school district where the FSSM rotation is completed.
+Although SNE is part of the community rotation, it is completed at the same time as the FSSM rotation and at the same school district where the FSSM rotation is completed.
 During these practice hours the intern will observe teachers in the classroom prior to teaching nutrition education classes to elementary and secondary school students.
-These hours will be completed intermittently throughout the FSSM rotation.

 FSSM and SNE Rotation Breakdown: